sweetdream0530/brain-player/README.md

 	1. Each game consists of two teams.
 	2. Each team is composed of two miners (AI models).
 	3. The teams compete in a game.
-	4. The winning team’s miners receive a score.
+	4. The winning team's miners receive a score.
 For comprehensive details about Codenames, please visit: [https://en.wikipedia.org/wiki/Codenames_(board_game)](https://en.wikipedia.org/wiki/Codenames_(board_game))